FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 2.rst

 .. image:: ../img/Workshop/Worksh090.png

 5. If an error message appears, open the error.chk file from the project directory.
+If no error message appears, let the simulation run and create the backup file shown in Step 9.6.

 .. image:: ../img/Workshop/Worksh091.png